 Seraphic Fire: The Mozart Requiem Project

-Grammy-nominated Seraphic Fire vocal ensemble commissioned composer Gregory Spears to create an original completion for Mozart’s famously unfinished 1791 Requiem.
+A $45,000 FAB/Knight New Work Award allowed Grammy-nominated Seraphic Fire vocal ensemble to commission composer Gregory Spears to create an original completion for Mozart’s famously unfinished 1791 Requiem.
 Seraphic Fire’s more than 20 ensemble vocalists from all over the country joined members of Firebird Chamber Orchestra to perform this work which was performed nine times in November 2013, to audiences totaling more than 1,500.
 Seraphic Fire hosted members of The Girl Choir of South Florida and Florida’s Singing Sons Boychoir at an educational talk detailing the history of Mozart’s Requiem: how Mozart came to leave it unfinished, his widow’s search to find a composer to finish the commission, and how the legend of this piece lives on in contemporary classical music culture.
 Gregory Spears, the young American composer commissioned with a contemporary completion, also spoke about his approach to the work and his musical inspirations.
 Following this illuminating discussion, the members of the youth choirs were invited to ask questions, stay for the final dress rehearsal of the performance, and also speak to the professional musicians of Seraphic Fire and the Firebird Chamber Orchestra.

 Year Three – 2014